 - Bring one quart of water to a boil in a saucepan.

 - Immediately remove from heat and cover.

 - Wait till the grounds sink (approximately 5 minutes).

 Step two is adding the coffee grounds.
 I like to let it return to a boil for just long enough to get the grounds wet.
-Be very watchful though as a minute of boiling and the tastes goes downhill.
-Caveat here is elevation; at 10,000 feet boiling for a minute seems OK bitter wise and necessary to get any flavor at all.
+Be very watchful though as a minute of boiling and the taste goes downhill.
+The caveat here is elevation; at 10,000 feet boiling for a minute seems OK bitter-wise and necessary to get any flavor at all.